RamyaHarika-Dadi/Data_Warehouse-Analytics_Portfolio_Project-Sales-SQL/scripts/Exploratory Data Analysis/0_EDA_Intro.md

 - `gold.fact_sales`

 ## ⚠️ Warnings
-- This analysis is read-only (safe to run).
 - This script is designed for data analysis only — it does not modify any tables.
 - Results may vary if source data is updated or transformed.
 - For best use, execute queries section-by-section in SQL Server Management Studio (SSMS)